 In April 2017, The Hague Academy for Local Governance convened in Tunisia a group of Libyan women activists.
-The tailor-made training titled, “Empowering Libyan women in diaspora,” was part of the Nuffic MENA Scholarship Programme (MSP) financed by The Netherlands Ministry of Foreign Affairs, and in cooperation with CILG-VNG International.
+The tailor-made training titled, “Empowering Libyan women in diaspora,” was part of the MENA Scholarship Programme (MSP), financed by The Netherlands Ministry of Foreign Affairs.

-- The first goal was to design an advocacy strategy by working in group on pre-identified topics.
+- The first goal was to design an advocacy strategy by working in groups on pre-identified topics.
 Participants were introduced to the different steps in developing an advocacy strategy.
-The training focused therefore as well on gaining more insight in the own sources of power and on how to realize change within their own circle of influence.
-The progress of the participants’ action plans were monitored at different moments after the 5 day training.
+The training focused therefore as well on gaining more insight into their own sources of power and on how to realise change within their own circle of influence.
+The progress of the participants’ action plans was monitored at different moments after the 5-day training.